-We at London Cardiac Clinic Ltd are committed to provide our website users an online experience with useful information, resources and services.
+We at London Cardiac Clinic and Windsor Cardiac Clinic are committed to provide our website users an online experience with useful information, resources and services.
 We are committed to respecting and protecting your privacy when dealing with your personal information.

-Data Protection Laws set out the obligations London Cardiac Clinic Ltd has to you for the processing of your personal data.
+Data Protection Laws set out the obligations London Cardiac Clinic and Windsor Cardiac Clinic has to you for the processing of your personal data.
 When we use or disclose your personal data we will comply with these laws.
 Your personal data, by itself or with other data available, can be used to identify you as an individual.
-London Cardiac Clinic Ltd is the Data Controller and fully complies with UK data protection law.
+London Cardiac Clinic and Windsor Cardiac Clinic are the Data Controller's and fully complies with UK data protection law.

 This privacy and cookie notice provides details about the information we collect about you, how we use it, how we protect it and about your rights.
 You can contact our Data Protection Officer (DPO), by email at email@example.com, if you have any questions.

-When we refer to ‘we’, ‘us’ and ‘our’, we refer to London Cardiac Clinic Ltd.
+When we refer to ‘we’, ‘us’ and ‘our’, we refer to London Cardiac Clinic and Windsor Cardiac Clinic.